MicrosoftDocs/architecture-center/docs/example-scenario/serverless/automation-appgw-content.md

 - Simple container workload that doesn't require advanced container orchestration capability
 - High redundant external facing workload, with auto reconfiguration
-- Container workload that requires to access private resources, including Azure Private Link
+- Container workload that requires to access private resources, such as those exposed by Azure Private Link

 ## Architecture